how much does it cost to start a cigar brand?

 Starting a premium cigar brand from scratch is a capital-intensive endeavor.
 Considering all the above factors, a conservative estimate for the total cost ranges from $100,000 to $200,000.
 However, costs can vary based on location, scale, and specific business choices.
 It’s crucial to approach this venture with thorough planning and a clear understanding of the financial commitments involved.
 With passion, a solid business plan, and sufficient capital, launching a successful premium cigar brand is certainly within reach.

-70. Mr. “BDP” from Cigar Hustler (Powstanie Cigars) | The Cigar Guys Podcast The Cigar Guys Podcast
+178. Tequila 101 with Phil King, The Truth about Spirits | The Cigar Guys Podcast The Cigar Guys Podcast

-4. 67.
-The Best Morning Cigars | The Cigar Guys Podcast
+4. 175.
+The Future of the Cigar Industry Looks Different | The Cigar Guys Podcast

 Leave a comment